ctoth/cacophony/README.md

 other sources.
 Seek is not supported for a push PCM source.
 Loop is not supported because the source does not retain consumed samples.

-Native HLS playback is limited to Safari.
-An `.m3u8` URL therefore needs an adapter such as hls.js in other browsers; follow the [hls.js adapter issue](https://github.com/ctoth/cacophony/issues/132) for that integration.
+Adaptive HLS/DASH and DRM are outside the WebCodecs pull transport.
+Native HLS playback is limited to Safari; use the media tier or an hls.js adapter for `.m3u8` URLs in other browsers.
+Follow the
+[hls.js adapter issue](https://github.com/ctoth/cacophony/issues/132) for that
+integration.